Deficiency of Vitamin B12 greatly reduces the ability to make adrenalin from the

 mood changes, particularly depression, anxiety, irritability, agitation, and

-dizziness, headache, confusion, lethargy and trouble sleeping Over-production
+dizziness, headache, confusion, lethargy and trouble sleeping.
+Reported side

 of serotonin, which may occur in persons who start to too rapidly lower